No products in the cart.

 CA General: This program is approved for 6.0 units of general CLE in California.

 Ethics/Professional Responsibility: 0.5 units.

-WA General: This program is approved for 6.0 units of general CLE in Washington through February 21, 2018.
+WA General: This program is no longer approved for CLE credit in Washington.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.

 Recording policy: No audio or video recording of any program is permitted.